catalystneuro/woodcode/moore_2025/README.md

   `SESSIONS_WITHOUT_RAW_DATA`, `SESSIONS_WITHOUT_VIDEO`, `SESSIONS_WITHOUT_RAW_BONSAI_OUTPUT`,
   `SESSIONS_USING_PROCESSED_XML`, `SESSION_TO_ALT_XML_SESSION`, `SESSIONS_TO_SKIP`) that encode every known
   deviation from the default data layout — this is the main place to edit when adding new sessions.

+* [convert_all_videos.py](convert_all_videos.py) : **Optional** helper that runs only the video-transcoding step of the conversion.
+It reuses the same session-discovery logic as `convert_all_sessions.py` to find every session's Bonsai `.avi`, then transcodes each to H.264 `.mp4` in the output directory, one at a time.
+This is useful because transcoding is the slowest part of the conversion: running it as a separate serial pass keeps the heavy `ffmpeg` work out of the parallel `convert_all_sessions.py` workers.
+Because `video_codec.convert_avi_to_mp4_h264` skips any `.mp4` that already exists, a subsequent `convert_all_sessions.py` run finds the videos already transcoded and just references them.
+The pass is resumable for the same reason.
+See [Convert all sessions](#convert-all-sessions).

 * [temporal_alignment.py](temporal_alignment.py) : Puts the video camera clock onto the electrophysiology clock.
   Adult sessions use a Basler camera that emits one TTL pulse per frame, so alignment is a near 1:1 TTL-to-frame